 The Environment Agency has responsibility for the water quality within the Island’s main rivers and estuaries.
 Water quality is assessed by taking samples of water and measuring the concentration of chemical pollutants which they contain.
 In addition, samples of creatures which inhabit the bed of the streams are taken to assess the health of the river.

 The European Water Framework Directive became part of UK law in 2003.
 Its aim is for all our rivers to be at good ecological status.
 Rivers are classified on key aspects of biology, chemical quality, quantity and physical structures, so improving the water quality in the Island’s rivers is very important.
+With Brexit, it transposed into domestic law.

 As well as ensuring the suitability of water as a natural habitat, the Agency must also ensure the quality of water and resolve the many conflicting demands made by society for drinking water, agriculture, industry, sewage treatment, fisheries and recreation.